Eating Disorders and Disordered Eating

 4. Living a Balanced Life – Addiction can put your life out of balance – you may find yourself opting to engage in your addiction rather than go to work or school.
 You may find that things you once enjoyed aren’t fun anymore.
 SMART give members skills to help balance both short and long-term goals, pleasures and needs that were once out of balance.

-While many SMART Recovery groups are for other addictions, the tools you will learn are the same.
-You can substitute alcohol or drugs for restricting or bingeing and purging, and you will be able to get the support you need and deserve.
+While many SMART Recovery groups are prominently for other addictions, the tools you will learn are the same and SMART Recovery's non 12-step approach can be used as an alternative to Overeaters Anonymous or other food addiction support groups.
+You can substitute any terms or talk you hear about alcohol or drugs for restricting or binging and purging, and you will be able to get the support you need and deserve.

 Eating Disorders and the Stages of Change